mahammad-mostafa/redux-cart-tutorial/README.md

 <!-- TITLE -->

-# 🏷️ Redux Cart Tutorial App
+# 🏷️ Redux Cart Tutorial

 This is the fourth project of the third module in the **Microverse** program.
 <br/>